hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-5.md

 A common use case is managing load balancer configuration files that need to be updated regularly in a dynamic infrastructure on machines many not be able to directly connect to the Consul cluster.

 It is an ideal for replacing complicated API queries that often require custom formatting.
-The template tool is based on Go templates and shares many of the same attributes.

 ---
 name: Service-Registry-Integration-DNS